 B H P S

-The term basic colour is mostly used in connection with the Pantone Matching System.
-The Pantone colours – since 2014 a total of 1755 colours – are mixed from 18 PANTONE basic colours in different mixing ratios.
-The 14 original basic colours had a four colour extension after the abolition of PANTONE GOE.
-These four new basic colours are PANTONE colours themselves, but are just as well used for mixing other PANTONE colours.
+The term base colour is usually used in connection with the Pantone Matching System.
+The Pantone colours – 1755 in total since 2014 – are mixed from 18 PANTONE base colours in various mixing ratios.

 HKS